junxit/us-congress-bills-111/bill.md

 - **(e)** *Tolling of claims*
   - **(1)** *In general* Each applicable period of limitation and time-based equitable defense relating to a claim described in this section shall be tolled for the period beginning on the date of enactment of this Act and ending on the earlier of—
     - **(A)** December 31, 2016; or
-    - **(B)** the enforcement date.
+    - **(B)** the Enforcement Date.
-  - **(2)** *Effect of subsection* Nothing in this subsection revives any claim or tolls any period of limitation or time-based equitable defense that expired before the date of enactment of this Act.
+  - **(2)** *Effect of Subsection* Nothing in this subsection revives any claim or tolls any period of limitation or time-based equitable defense that expired before the date of enactment of this Act.
   - **(3)** *Limitation* Nothing in this subsection precludes the tolling of any period of limitations or any time-based equitable defense under any other applicable law.

 ## § 12.
 Interpretation and enforcement

-- **(a)** *Limited waiver of sovereign immunity* Upon and after the enforcement date, if any party to the settlement agreement brings an action in any court of competent jurisdiction over the subject matter relating only and directly to the interpretation or enforcement of the settlement agreement or this Act, and names the United States or the Pueblo as a party, then the United States, the Pueblo, or both may be added as a party to any such action, and any claim by the United States or the Pueblo to sovereign immunity from the action is waived, but only for the limited and sole purpose of such interpretation or enforcement, and no waiver of sovereign immunity is made for any action against the United States or the Pueblo that seeks money damages.
+- **(a)** *Limited waiver of sovereign immunity* Upon and after the Enforcement Date, if any Party to the Settlement Agreement brings an action in any court of competent jurisdiction over the subject matter relating only and directly to the interpretation or enforcement of the Settlement Agreement or this Act, and names the United States or the Pueblo as a party, then the United States, the Pueblo, or both may be added as a party to any such action, and any claim by the United States or the Pueblo to sovereign immunity from the action is waived, but only for the limited and sole purpose of such interpretation or enforcement, and no waiver of sovereign immunity is made for any action against the United States or the Pueblo that seeks money damages.
-- **(b)** *Subject matter jurisdiction not affected* Nothing in this Act shall be deemed as conferring, restricting, enlarging, or determining the subject matter jurisdiction of any court, including the jurisdiction of the court that enters the partial final decree adjudicating the Pueblo’s water rights.
+- **(b)** *Subject matter jurisdiction not affected* Nothing in this Act shall be deemed as conferring, restricting, enlarging, or determining the subject matter jurisdiction of any court, including the jurisdiction of the court that enters the Partial Final Decree adjudicating the Pueblo's water rights.
 - **(c)** *Regulatory authority not affected* Nothing in this Act shall be deemed to determine or limit any authority of the State or the Pueblo to regulate or administer waters or water rights now or in the future.

 ## § 13.
 Disclaimer

-Nothing in the settlement agreement or this Act shall be construed in any way to quantify or otherwise adversely affect the land and water rights, claims, or entitlements to water of any other Indian tribe.
+Nothing in the Settlement Agreement or this Act shall be construed in any way to quantify or otherwise adversely affect the land and water rights, claims, or entitlements to water of any other Indian tribe.